peterb200295/UWPEind/ReadMe.txt

 Functions Detailpage
-V Of the article the following must be shown: title, description, image, full article url
-- The page must implement scrolling
+V Of the article the following must be shown: title, description, image, full article url V The page must implement scrolling
 V Full article url should be clickable and should open the url in default browser V Back button should be a way to return to mainpage, not make a new instance of the mainpage